 As mentioned, SoFi* is the closest competitor as it allows borrowers a maximum of $100,000 as well.
 The minimum you can borrow is $5,000.
 Most personal loan lenders have limits of around $25,000 – $35,000.

-You can borrow funds on 3, 4, 5, 6 or 7-year terms, and personal loans are available in 46 states, including the District of Columbia.
+You can borrow funds on 24 to 84 month terms, and personal loans are available in all states except Mississippi.

 SoFi also offers unemployment protection.
 If you lose your job through no fault of your own, you can apply for payment assistance.

-SoFi uses a soft credit inquiry when you first apply to get your rates, which means your credit score won’t be affected.
+SoFi uses a Soft Pull when you first apply to get your APRs, which means your credit score won’t be affected.
 If you choose to move forward with the loan, a hard credit inquiry will be used.